DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Experience and history

-Often recent local operators or branches of foreign groups that act as distributors.
+Often recent local operators or branches of foreign groups that perform the functions of exporters, reimporters, and storage (without laboratories and permits for processing in Switzerland)

 Disposal of excess biological material